 We gather the flowers when they are bright white, and pack them in olive oil and cover the jar, setting it aside for a day or two.
 Strain the oil, replace the flowers, and repeat this process several times until the sweet perfume of honeysuckle translates into the olive oil, creating honeysuckle essential oil.

 And with home distilled essential oil, we make Honeysuckle Soap.
 It is very popular year round… and as we approach the cooler months of fall we see a spike in sales… i think we all want to hold on to summer in any way we can.

 Our Soap is a blend of olive oil, palm and coconut oil, lye and the essential oil of homemade honeysuckle essential oil.
-The smell of honeysuckle survives the saponification process, resulting in a richly luxurious sudsing soap.
+The smell of honeysuckle survives the saponification process, resulting in a richly luxurious sudsy soap.

-As i have mentioned previously, we are honored to be able to post the Handcrafted Soapmakers Guild Seal on all of our products, as we are members of this professional organization.
+We are honored to be able to post the Handcrafted Soapmakers Guild Seal on all of our products, as we are members of this professional organization.
 Our soap is gently wrapped in a light wax paper, then banded with a label that clearly details our ingredients and contact information.